michaelkyu/ddot/README.md

 >>> import ddot
 ```

-For a quick start on DDOT's functionality, run the tutorial Jupyter notebook.
+Alternatively, you can try DDOT in some example Jupyter notebooks.
 To do so, start a Jupyter notebook server in the container's command line

 ```
 (base) root@<container>:/$ jupyter notebook --no-browser --all-root --ip 0.0.0.0 --NotebookApp.token=''
 ```

-Next, open up your web browser and access the tutorial notebook at http://0.0.0.0:8888/notebooks/ddot_examples/Tutorial.ipynb
+Next, open up your web browser and access the notebooks at http://0.0.0.0:8888/notebooks/ddot_examples/.
+We recommend starting with the tutorial `Tutorial.ipynb`.

 # Citing DDOT